 Keep humidity under control.
 Pet dander and dust are more likely to thrive and mill about in dry air conditions, while mold and mildew are a product of moisture.
 Using your central heating and cooling system, you can regulate your home’s humidity levels to keep allergens at bay.

 Does your home’s heating and cooling system require maintenance?
-If so, allow Tyler Heating & Air Conditioning to take it from here!
+If so, allow Tyler Heating, Air Conditioning, Refrigeration LLC to take it from here!
 Our friendly technicians will come evaluate your home and determine what your unit requires to keep your home sneeze free this spring.

 For more information, call 203-378-4700 or visit our website to schedule your estimate.